Best UPS for Gaming PC in India (2026): Top Picks

 6. Artis 1500VA Pure Sinewave

-Pure sinewave output matters here because at 1500VA, you are likely powering a high-end gaming PC with an Active PFC PSU.
+Waveform matters here because at 1500VA, you are likely powering a high-end gaming PC with an Active PFC PSU.
 The RTX 4070 and above, the RX 7800 XT and above, all sit inside a machine with a 750W or higher 80 Plus Gold PSU.
-Feeding that PSU simulated sinewave on battery is asking for coil whine, unexpected shutdowns, or PSU damage over time.
-The Artis 1500VA avoids all of that.
+Feeding that PSU a stepped square wave on battery is asking for coil whine, unexpected shutdowns, or PSU damage over time.
+If you confirm the Artis variant you buy is pure sinewave, it sidesteps that risk while costing less than the branded pure sinewave units.

 The LCD display shows input voltage, output voltage, battery charge level, and load percentage in real time.
 This is useful in Indian conditions where you can watch the input voltage swing from 160V to 245V and see the AVR correcting it to steady 230V output.
 One limitation: the USB connectivity and auto-shutdown software are not as polished as APC’s PowerChute.
 But for protecting your hardware, the core functionality is solid.